-- (ii) Issuance costs related to the convertible notes for which the fair value option is elected amounting to US\$2,190, US\$4,556, US\$44 for the years ended December 31, 2018, 2019 and 2020, respectively.
-Such costs have been recognized in earnings as incurred and not deferred in accordance with ASC 825-10-25-3. - (iii) Details of the conversion of convertible notes for the years ended December 31, 2019 and 2020 are as follows.
+- (i) All the convertible notes together with the embedding conversion options are recognized as financial liabilities whereby the Company has elected the fair value option under ASC 825-10 to measure the entire instrument at fair value with realized or unrealized gains and losses recorded in the consolidated statements of comprehensive loss.
+Also, ASC 825-10-25-11 requires financial instrument that is legally a single contract not to be separated into parts for purposes of applying the fair value option. - (ii) Issuance costs related to the convertible notes for which the fair value option is elected amounting to US\$4,556 and US\$44 for the years ended December 31, 2019 and 2020 respectively.
+Such costs have been recognized in earnings as incurred and not deferred in accordance with ASC 825-10-25-3. - (iii) Details of the conversion of convertible notes for the year ended December 31, 2020 are as follows.